Sondzus/MathStat474/README.md

 * wk9, day2: midterm exam.
 * wk10, day1: after spring break we continue with applications of the normal distribution: approximation and binomial.
 Our first real large-sample theorems.
 Statistical inference, here we come! :)  Also we will introduce the uniform distribution which we skipped before the break.
 * wk10, day2: wrapping up probability and intro to statistical inference.
 Returning the midterm exam (graded) for those students who did not pick it up on Monday from my office.
+* wk11, day1: sampling distribution of the sample mean.
+The Central Limit Theorem.
+Application / example.
+* wk11, day2: summary of probability (all we have learned!); intro to inference.
+Three types of statistical inference.
+Point estimation and unbiased estimators.

 ### HW formatting